 TeCSA has been at the heart of the development of statutory adjudication since its introduction in 1996.
 It produced the first set of compliant adjudication rules.
 It was active in lobbying government on the nature and form of both the primary and secondary legislation and advised both government and industry bodies in connection with the recent review of its operation.

-On 21 June 2019, we launched our pilot for the Low Value Disputes (LVD) Adjudication Service.
+On 21 June 2019, we launched our pilot for the Low Value Disputes (LVD) Adjudication Service for claims for payment of up to £100,000.
+Following the success of the pilot, the LVD Adjudication Service is, with effect from 1 January 2020, fully part of TeCSA’s Adjudication Service offering.
 Please see the LVD page for further details and the application form.

 TeCSA provides a broad service to its members and their clients for adjudication in many ways:

-It has its own Adjudication Rules (currently version version 3.2.2 which came into force on 21 March 2018) that can be used in place of the adjudication rules in the Government Scheme for Construction Contracts.
+It has its own Adjudication Rules (currently version version 3.2.2 which came into force on 21 March 2018) that can be used in place of the Adjudication Rules in the Government Scheme for Construction Contracts, and the LVD Adjudication Service for claims for payment of up to £100,000.

 It maintains a multi-disciplinary list of adjudicators, many of whom are TeCSA trained, from which the Chairman makes appointments.